MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 - Because of the SSO and being already logged into the root bot, she is logged into the skill bot without requiring user interaction again.

-For an overview of how the Bot Framework handles authentication, see [Bot authentication](bot-builder-concept-authentication.md).
+For an overview of how the Bot Framework handles authentication, see [User authentication](bot-builder-concept-authentication.md).
 For SSO background information, see [Single sign on](bot-builder-concept-sso.md).

 The **RootBot** supports user's SSO.
 It communicates with the